- Articles, CBRNE, Emergency Management, Emergency Medical Services, Hospitals, Law Enforcement, Public Health, Science & Technology, Terrorism

 Public health agencies’ roles in preparing for and responding to emergencies expanded exponentially after 9/11.
 The need for robust systems to enhance these agencies’ situational awareness is paramount and can often spell the difference between understanding an emerging public health threat, with significant implications for failing to act appropriately.
 These systems also have the potential to ensure that public health agencies share appropriate emergency information with their response partners, thus promoting a coordinated approach to myriad incidents.

-Raphael Barishansky
+Raphael M. Barishansky

-Raphael M. Barishansky, DrPH(c), is a consultant providing his unique perspective and multi-faceted public health and emergency medical services (EMS) expertise to various organizations.
-His most recent position was as the Deputy Secretary for Health Preparedness and Community Protection at the Pennsylvania Department of Health, a role he recently left after several years.
-He is also currently a doctoral candidate at the Fairbanks School of Public Health at Indiana University.
+Raphael M. Barishansky, DrPH, is a public health and emergency medical services (EMS) leader with more than 30 years of experience in a variety of systems and agencies in positions of increasing responsibility.
+Currently, he is a consultant providing his unique perspective and multi-faceted public health and EMS expertise to various organizations.
+His most recent position prior to this was as the Deputy Secretary for Health Preparedness and Community Protection at the Pennsylvania Department of Health, a role he recently left after several years.
+Mr. Barishansky recently completed a Doctorate in Public Health (DrPH) at the Fairbanks School of Public Health at Indiana University.
+He holds a Bachelor of Arts degree from Touro College, a Master of Public Health degree from New York Medical College, and a Master of Science in Homeland Security Studies from Long Island University.
+His publications have appeared in various trade and academic journals, and he is a frequent presenter at various state, national, and international conferences.

 Seth Komansky